Exodus 20:1-17: The Ten Commandments - Horizontal

 At the core of it, coveting elevates self-satisfaction above neighbors, brothers, sisters, parents, and Yahweh Himself.
 The one who covets displaces God from the center of life, replacing God with "me."
 When this last commandment is broken, it will not be long till one of the first nine is broken.
 What's more, it's not the breaking of a commandment so much as the breaking of relationship(s).
 When the Yahweh relationship is broken, either directly or via a social relationship, it becomes impossible to fulfill the purpose of being a kingdom of priests and a holy nation.
 How can a people be holy apart from the Holy One?
 How can a people mediate Yahweh's Presence apart from Yahweh?
 Israel must embrace these Yahweh words, must live Yahweh centered, if Israel is going to continue in the relationship and further experience Yahweh's great salvation.

-Because Israel was a nation it is easy to read these commandments in terms of our nation.
+Because Israel was a nation in terms of the present and our own nation.
 One cannot help but sense that our society has not done well at keeping the commandments in recent decades, and thus the shredding of the moral fabric of our nation and even question marks about how long our society can last.

 While this may be true enough, we must keep in mind that the focus of the commands is not Israel the nation but Israel the saved people of God.
 When we think about the commandments today, we need to think first about the church rather than the nation.
 The Church, not the United States, or Canada, or Great Britain, or even modern Israel, corresponds to Israel of old.
 The Church is called to be the mediating Presence of Christ in the world, even to the United States or to any other country.
 My concern is that the Church, we Christians as the people of God, are not faring too well at keeping the commandments, or better, keeping relationship.